diacode/diacode-website/source/blog/2016-07-15-building-a-simple-chat-using-phoenix-framework-presence-and-react.markdown

 }
 ```

+As you can see changing our online status means the online *JohnDoe* left the
-In the next paragraph we are going to explain how to deal with these presence
+room and the away *JohnDoe* just joined.
+In the next paragraph we are going to
-objects.
+explain how to deal with these presence objects.

 ## Frontend implementation